diana-hep/oamap/README.md

 |      1 |        0 |  55.3 |   78.3 |   -17.5 |   -12.9 |    87.5 |
 |      2 |        2 |  97.6 |   45.8 |   -22.9 |   -31.6 |   130.5 |

 at the expense of duplicating MET data in events with multiple muons and losing MET data in events without muons.
-Furthermore, only one list in the event can be exploded: we couldn't do this for two particle types.
+Furthermore, only one list in the event can be exploded: we can't do this for two or more particle types.

 Finally, one could resort to [normal form](https://en.wikipedia.org/wiki/Database_normalization), making a separate table for each type of particle and then performing `SQL JOIN` operations on the event id.
+But not only does this complicate analysis, it discards the close association between particles in the same event, which must be rediscovered by a potentially expensive join.
+There is a reason physicists don't work this way.